omerien/CommandOS/README.md

 # CommandOS
 CommandOS is a command line OS in python.
 Feel free to upgrade it !
-I will post the 1.0 when I'm gonna find the time for that.
+I will post the 1.0 this weekend.

 To-do list :
 * Finish the math command